BAEKJungHo/BAEKJungHo.github.io/_wiki/operatingsystem/os-kernel.md

 ---
 layout  : wiki
+title   : Kernels
-title   : Kernels - at the heart of the operating system summary : 운영체제의 핵심인 커널 date    : 2022-10-10 15:02:32 +0900
+summary : At the heart of the operating system date    : 2022-10-10 15:02:32 +0900
 updated : 2022-10-10 15:12:24 +0900
 tag     : operatingsystem